-US President Donald Trump shocked global markets yesterday by announcing his intention to introduce a 25% tariff on imported steel and a 10% tariff on imported aluminum.
+US President Donald Trump shocked global markets in March by announcing his intention to introduce a 25% tariff on imported steel and a 10% tariff on imported aluminum.
+The initial response?
 The US Dollar was slammed across the board alongside US equity markets amid fears of trade wars emerging.
 It’s important for traders to understand the economic significance of tariffs and how they impact economies.

 Price Chart 1: DXY Index 5-minute Timeframe (March 1 to 2, 2018)